nmquijada/tormes/README.md

 <br>

-First, the directory containing the repots has to be unzipped:
+First, the directory containing the reports has to be unzipped:
 ```
 tar xzf report_files.tgz
 ```

 In the `report_files` directory you will find the "*tormes_report.Rmd*" that can be modified.
 Since TORMES *version 1.1*, a script called "**render_report.sh**" will be found in the `report_files` directory.
 Once the *tormes_report.Rmd* file has been appropiately modified, a new html report can be generated by typing:

 ```
 ./render_report.sh